Protect sacred land!

 We built a coalition of more than 100 religious and religious freedom organizations to advocate for this land that’s sacred to the Apache as well as the Yavapai, Hopi, Zuni, and many other Tribes in the Southwest.

-Click here for an update on this work from May 2023, and keep scrolling for ways you can support the faith freedom of our Indigenous neighbors.
+Click here for an update on this work from May 2023, and read about a lower court decision in 2024.
+Keep scrolling for ways you can support the faith freedom of our Indigenous neighbors.

 What is Oak Flat?